vishesh92/pg-primer/sql-query-analysis.md

 > ⚠️ Using `EXPLAIN ANALYZE` with `INSERT`, `UPDATE` or `DELETE` will update your data.
 To safely try `EXPLAIN ANALYZE` with such queries, you can start a transaction (using `BEGIN`), use `EXPLAIN ANALYZE` and then `ROLLBACK` that transaction.

 ## Anatomy of an `EXPLAIN` plan
+Running `EXPLAIN` on a query generates a query plan which is a tree of plan nodes.
 This is the query plan for a `SELECT` command on a table:

 ```sql
 EXPLAIN SELECT * FROM tenk1;